mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 But even then, [there is] nothing to do there.
 Forget it.
 All we have to do is, we have to do real zazen. *[unintelligible]*

-If you are really involved in that feeling or idea, that is nothing but looking at your life *after* [being?] life.
+If you are really involved in that feeling or idea, that is nothing but looking at your life *after* [being] life.
 After.
 Can you imagine?
 The life, zazen *after* zazen, or before.

 **Same person**: Okay, but, it happens anyway.

 **Katagiri**: Oh, of course.
 But how can you see that life before and after?
 Because you are right in the middle of zazen, that's why you can see [it].
 Don't you think so?

 For instance, Gensha ... striking his toes.
 This is completely right in the middle of [it].
 [It] occurs; no pains, no pleasures, no suffering.
-That's why he can experience: "Pain.
+That's why he can experience, "Pain.
 Ouch."
 That's why he can see his life after striking his toes.
 If he was not there, he wouldn't see his life after striking.
 He wouldn't scream.
 Do you understand?

 **Same person**: He wouldn't scream?